appcontainers/centos/readme.md

     rm -fr /usr/share/doc/* /usr/share/man/* /usr/share/groff/* /usr/share/info/*
     rm -rf /usr/share/lintian/* /usr/share/linda/* /var/cache/man/*

-##Remove a few other misc items##

-    # This can be undone by reinstalling the hwdata package via yum..
-    # rm -fr /usr/share/hwdata/* && \

-    # This can be undone by reinstalling shared-mime-info via yum
-    # rm -fr /usr/share/mime/application/* /usr/share/mime/packages/*

-    # This can be undone via: wget 'ftp://elsie.nci.nih.gov/pub/tzdata*.tar.gz'
-    for x in `ls /usr/share/zoneinfo|grep -v America`; do rm -fr /usr/share/zoneinfo/$x;done;

 ##Copy the included Terminal CLI Color Scheme file to /etc/profile.d so that the terminal color will be included in all child images##